With Shared Microexponents, A Little Shifting Goes a Long Way: Introduction

 \begin{itemize}[leftmargin=*] \item Efficiency, a combination of compute efficiency (energy and silicon area for dot products) and memory efficiency (the bits required to store or communicate a tensor). \item Accuracy (or ``model performance'' in AI parlance), the amount of loss (reduced quality of results) incurred by the quantization compared to FP32 precision. \item Friction, the user effort required to apply the quantization format effectively.
 Friction can arise from uneven results across different model classes, or from the need to tweak software parameters to achieve the target accuracy. \end{itemize}

-Many competing data formats have been proposed, and the design space of possible new ideas is rich.
-The diversity of numeric formats makes for a complex space given subtle trade-offs between efficiency, accuracy, and friction.
+Many data formats have been proposed, and the design space of possible new ideas is rich.
+The diversity of data formats makes for a complex space given subtle trade-offs between efficiency, accuracy, and friction.
 In this paper, we describe a framework that encompasses much of the quantization design space.
 This framework, which we call Block Data Representations (BDR) defines the ways to quantize and scale sets of tensor values collectively.
-Design points in this space may have large sets (e.g., $\sim 1K$) or small sets (e.g., $\sim 10$), they may use integer or floating-point scaling factors, the scaling factors may be applied by hardware or software, and there may be multiple levels of scaling among different sets of the values.
+Design points in this space may have large sets ($\sim 1K$) or small sets ($\sim 10$), they may use integer or floating-point scaling factors, the scaling factors may be applied by hardware or software, and there may be multiple levels of scaling among different sets.

 Using the BDR framework, we survey and evaluate many of the popular quantization standards, including INT4, INT8, variants of FP8~\cite{nvidia2022fp8}, VSQ~\cite{dai2021vs}, and block floating-point variants (including MSFP~\cite{darvish2020pushing}).
 To evaluate quantization accuracy, we define a statistical methodology that computes quantization signal-to-noise ratio, validating it against a range of real models.
 To measure hardware efficiency, we define a dot product engine in a leading process node that enables the computation of synthesized power and area for different quantization configurations.
 Leveraging these two models, we sweep hundreds of configurations in the design space and construct a Pareto frontier of the best accuracy and efficiency quantization design points.